 Those of us working in the NHS might know these facts already, but every political party needs to clock them and remember that the NHS is league topping in many ways - domestically and internationally.
 And politicians need to be clear about four important challenges we face, if we are to keep that place.

 First - demand for services is going through the roof.
 The over-85s population has increased by almost a third since 2005 to 1.3 million and will double in the next 20 years.
 The prevalence of long term conditions such as diabetes, arthritis and hypertension is rising, with people with long term conditions accounting for 70% of inpatient bed days.
 One in four people will experience a mental health issue each year.
 GPs delivered an estimated 370 million consultations in 2016, an increase of 70 million in five years.

-GPs delivered an estimated 370 million consultations in 2016, up 70 million in five years.Director of policy and strategytweet this
+GPs delivered an estimated 370 million consultations in 2016, up 70 million in five years.Director of Policy and Strategy and Deputy Chief Executivetweet this

 Second - funding is not keeping pace with demand.
 Demand is rising by 4% just as per capita spending is falling.
 An extra £10bn of investment in NHS buildings and equipment is needed to support current plans to improve local health services.
 Reductions to social care budgets mean that around 400,000 fewer people over 65 now receive social care than in 2010, with a knock on impact on healthcare.
 A lack of funding, reductions in capacity and staff shortages have eroded services in the community.